CM2.0/2.1 (Yamakawa and Yin, 2013)

 A detailed study of Sutter's Mill by Beauford et al. (2012, 2013) revealed that it is a complex regolith breccia consisting of a primary accretional matrix containing two dominant clast lithologies present in approximately equal abundances in variable combinations and in breccia-in-breccia clasts, attesting to a history of impact mixing and regolith recycling.
 One clast type is a dark-colored chondrule-rich lithology (CRD) and the other is a light-colored chondrule-poor lithology (CPL), with the components of each expressing a different degree of aqueous alteration.
 Other minor lithologies reported include sub-mm-sized dark inclusions (DI), carbonate-rich clasts, and a xenolithic component consisting of enstatite, oldhamite, and phosphides likely derived from E chondrites or aubrites (Zolensky et al., 2014).

 Similar to the dust mantles prevalent around other CM components, dark, fine-grained rims are present on many of the coarse-grained objects in Sutter's Mill.
-These rims are considered likely to have formed and hardened during impact compaction processes, but they might be accretionary rims developed in the nebula, or possibly the result of a combination of both of these formation processes (Haack et al., 2012).
+These rims are considered by some to have formed and hardened during impact compaction processes, while others argue for a formation in the nebula or possibly through a combination of both of these formation processes (Haack et al., 2012).
 These fine-grained rims were investigated by Beauford and Sears and it was found that their presence is limited to those primary CRD lithologies that experienced only limited aqueous alteration, and that their formation was restricted to the period prior to comminution and evolution of the CM regolith.
+Mouti et al. (2021) demonstrated that fine-grained rim formation in CM chondrites likely occurred in the nebula prior to parent body accretion.

 Like CM chondrites, Sutter's Mill is a breccia containing features indicative of both weak aqueous alteration and thermal metamorphism to 500750°C affecting the chondrule mesostasis.
 Some clasts have been heavily aqueously altered to subtype 2.0, resulting in the replacement of some chondrule constituents with the phyllosilicates Fe-cronstedtite/tochilinite + Mg-serpentine (A. Rubin, UCLA).
 Notably, Howard et al. (2009) have argued that the phyllosilicate abundances among CM chondrites are within a few percent of each other, and thus reflect similar aqueous alteration processes.
 Other clasts (e.g., SM2-5, thought to represent a comminuted regolith breccia) exhibit secondary heating features consistent with Stage III, based on the scale of Nakamura (2005) (Zolensky et al., 2014).
 In these clasts, phyllosilicates have been converted to fine-grained olivine, tochilinite has been converted to troilite, and carbonates have been destroyed.
 See the Murchison page for further details on classification based on thermal metamorphism.